Varaha: Temples

 The most prominent temple of Varaha is the Sri Varahaswami Temple in Tirumala, Andhra Pradesh.
-It is located on the shores of a temple pond, called the Swami Pushkarini, in Tirumala, near Tirupati; to the north of the Tirumala Venkateswara Temple (another temple of Vishnu in the form of Venkateswara).
+It is located on the shores of a temple pond, called the Svami Pushkarini, in Tirumala, near Tirupati; to the north of the Tirumala Venkateshvara Temple (another temple of Vishnu in the form of Venkateshvara).
 The region is called Adi-Varaha Kshestra, the abode of Varaha.
-The legend of the place is as follows: at the end of Satya Yuga (the first in the cycle of four aeons; the present one is the fourth aeon), devotees of Varaha requested him to stay on earth, so Varaha ordered his mount Garuda to bring his divine garden Kridachala from his abode Vaikuntha to Venkata hills, Tirumala.
+According to legend, at the end of Satya Yuga (the first in the cycle of four aeons; the present one is the fourth aeon), devotees of Varaha requested him to stay on earth, so Varaha ordered his mount Garuda to bring his divine garden Kridachala from his abode Vaikuntha to Venkata hills, Tirumala.
 Venkateswara is described as having taken the permission of Varaha to reside in these hills, where his chief temple, Tirumala Venkateswara Temple, stands.
 Hence, pilgrims are prescribed to worship Varaha first and then Venkateswara.
 In the Atri Samhita (Samurtarchanadhikara), Varaha is described to be worshipped in three forms here: Adi Varaha, Pralaya Varaha and Yajna Varaha.
 The image in the sanctum is of Adi Varaha.

-The Venkatacala Mahatmya of the Skanda Purana says that Varaha resides with Bhudevi on the banks of the Swami Pushkarini lake, Tirupati.
+The Venkatacala Mahatmya of the Skanda Purana says that Varaha resides with Bhudevi on the banks of the Svami Pushkarini lake, Tirupati.
 Varaha is said to rest there in the jungle after rescuing the earth.
 Varaha roams in the forest near the lake as a lustrous boar.
 A tribal chief called Vasu follows the boar, who enters an anthill.
 Vasu digs the anthill but cannot trace the boar, finally swoons due to fatigue.
 His son finds him.
 Varaha possesses Vasu and instructs him to inform the king Tondaman to build his temple at the place.
-Varaha is also presented as the narrator of the tale of Venkateswara, whose chief temple is in Tirupati, to the Earth in a part of Venkatacala Mahatmya.
+Varaha is also presented as the narrator of the tale of Venkateshvara, whose chief temple is in Tirupati, to the Earth in a part of Venkatacala Mahatmya.